kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 For more information, see [3/Messaging IPC][3/MIPC].

 There are two types of such messages:
-- `ConfigUpdated` message is initiated by CMX when it receives notification that particular endpoint has updated configuration.
+- `ConfigUpdated` message is initiated by source service when it receives notification that particular endpoint has updated configuration.
-- `ConfigNewAvailable` message is initiated by CDP when it receives new configuration.
+- `ConfigNewAvailable` message is initiated by target service when it receives new configuration.

 `ConfigUpdated` message structure:

-- `appVersionName` (string, required) - application version to which endpoint configuration is applicable.
+- `appVersionName` (string, required): application version to which endpoint configuration is applicable.
-- `endpointId` (string, required) - unique identifier of endpoint to which configuration is applicable.
+- `endpointId` (string, required): unique identifier of endpoint to which configuration is applicable.
-- `configId` (string, required) - unique identifier of endpoint configuration.
+- `configId` (string, required): unique identifier of endpoint configuration.

 Example: